nitrogen18/20percent/_posts/2020-05-03-Firebase-Uploading-dSYM-Manually.md

 ![alt text](/assets/img/crashlytics-upload.png)

-I used second script and shows success on my Terminal but the Firebase still reflects the warning.
+I used the second script and shows success on my Terminal but the Firebase still reflects the warning.
 Maybe it works or maybe not.

 Note: "upload-symbols" can't be opened because Apple cannot check it for malicious software.
 [https://technuisance.com/crashlytics/upload-symbols-cant-be-opened-because-apple-cannot-check-it-for-malicious-software.html](https://technuisance.com/crashlytics/upload-symbols-cant-be-opened-because-apple-cannot-check-it-for-malicious-software.html)
 Allow it via System Preferences > Security & Privacy > Click Allow

 <br>
 PS: It works!
-If we manually upload the dSYM before this image below occurs, the error alert will still remain, but the following errors will not produce error alert anymore and the future errors it will be preceded and process by the Firebase/Crashlytics.
+If we manually upload the dSYM before this image below occurs, the error alert will still remain, but the following errors will not produce an error alert anymore and the future errors will be preceded, and process by the Firebase/Crashlytics.
 ![alt text](/assets/img/dsym-error.png)

 Better to have a script when we archive the project that automatically uploads the dSYM into Crashlytics.
 Possible solutions would be putting a script in Xcode after building the Production, or automate it via CI/CD Bitrise.